Critical symplectic connections on surfaces: Critical symplectic connections of metric origin are projectively flat

 \section{Critical symplectic connections of metric origin are projectively flat}

 Let $M$ be a compact orientable surface.
 As explained in the proof of Theorem \ref{cohomtheorem}, as a consequence of Moser's theorem, any volume form $\Om$ on $M$ can be realized as the volume form of some Riemannian metric $g$, so there is a distinguished subset of $\symcon(M, \Om)$ comprising the Levi-Civita connections of Riemannian metrics with volume $\Om$.
 Theorem \ref{2dkahlertheorem} can also be seen as saying that in the distinguished subset of $\symcon(M, \Om)$ constituted by the Levi-Civita connections of Riemannian metrics with volume $\Om$ the only critical symplectic connections are the constant curvature metrics.
 Fixing $g$ determines the unique complex structure $J$ such that $g_{ij} = J_{j}\,^{p}\Om_{ip}$, so once $g$ has been chosen it makes sense to speak of holomorphic cubic differentials.
 If the genus of $M$ is at least one, then there are nontrivial holomorphic cubic differentials.
 A larger distinguished subset of $\symcon(M, \Om)$ comprises those $\nabla \in \symcon(M, \Om)$ that differ from the Levi-Civita connection of a Riemannian metric with volume $\Om$ by the real part of a cubic differential holomorphic with respect to the complex structure determined by the metric.
 Let $D$ be the Levi-Civita connection of $g$ and consider $\nabla = D + \Pi_{ijp}\Om^{kp}$ where $\Pi$ is the real part of a holomorphic cubic differential.
-The following theorem shows that $\nabla$ is moment flat if and only if it is projectively flat.
-Theorem \ref{momentflattheorem} shows that on a compact surface such a connection is moment flat if and only if it is projectively flat.
+Theorem~\ref{momentflattheorem} shows that, on a compact surface, $\nabla$ is moment flat if and only if it is projectively flat.